PoliticalGraveyard.com

 Goodrich, Erastus — of Owego, Tioga County, N.Y.
 Member of New York state assembly from Tioga County, 1848.
 Burial location unknown.

-Goodrich, F. N. — of Houston County, Minn.
-Member of Minnesota state house of representatives 13th District, 1865.
+Goodrich, Frank — of Genesee County, Mich.
+Democrat.
+Candidate for Michigan state house of representatives from Genesee County 1st District, 1918.
 Burial location unknown.

 Goodrich, Frederic Samuel — also known as Frederic S. Goodrich — of Albion, Calhoun County, Mich.
-Prohibition candidate for University of Michigan board of regents, 1899; Prohibition candidate for Governor of Michigan, 1900, 1942; Prohibition candidate for U.S. Representative from Michigan 3rd District, 1910; Dry candidate for delegate to Michigan convention to ratify 21st amendment from Calhoun County 1st District, 1933; Prohibition candidate for Presidential Elector for Michigan, 1944.
+Prohibition candidate for University of Michigan board of regents, 1899; Prohibition candidate for Governor of Michigan, 1900, 1942; Prohibition candidate for U.S. Representative from Michigan 3rd District, 1910; Dry candidate for delegate to Michigan convention to ratify 21st amendment from Calhoun County 1st District, 1933; candidate for Presidential Elector for Michigan.
 Burial location unknown.

 Goodrich, Frederick R. — of Portland, Middlesex County, Conn.
 Republican.
 Delegate to Republican National Convention from Connecticut, 1924.
 Burial location unknown.